Freddy220103/VoxelMap-in-Green/README.md

 # VoxelMapPlus

-## Voxelmap++: Mergeable Voxel Mapping Method for Online LiDAR(-inertial) Odometry
+## Voxelmap++: Mergeable Voxel Mapping Method for Online LiDAR(-inertial) Odometry in
 ## Introduction

-**VoxelMapPlus** is an expension with some new features about VoxelMap (https://github.com/hku-mars/VoxelMap)
+We use **VoxelMapPlus** which is an expension with some new features about VoxelMap (https://github.com/hku-mars/VoxelMap)
-1. Incrementally 3DOF plane fitting and update method based on least squares estimation
-2. Plane merging method based on union-find which consider the coplanar relationship between voxel
-3. Computationally efficient, low memory usage
-4. Adapt different kinds of LiDARs (multi-spinning LiDARs and non-conventional solid-state LiDARs)

 <div align="center">
     <img src="pics/Voxelmap++.png" width = 100% >